AdamBedel/Arden-Vul/README.md

 The general rules for creating a character in OSE are found on page 14 of the classic player's tome.
 The character sheet is on this page as a fillable PDF.
 To create a character, follow the following steps:

   1. Roll 3d6 for each ability score in order, no rearranging or adjusting.
+  2. Note Ability Score Modifiers:
+      - 18:    +3
+      - 16-17: +2
+      - 13-15: +1
+      - 9-12:   0
+      - 6-8:   -1
+      - 4-5:   -2
+      - 3:     -3
-  2. Choose a class from below and write down their class features.
+  3. Choose a class from below and write down their class features.
 Many are changed as listed below.
 There are no minimum required scores or Prime Requisites.
       - _Assassin_: Use a d6 hit die instead of a d4
       - _Bard_: Start with Mythric as a language.
 Use the _Cleric_ spell list instead of the _Druid_ list.
       - _Cleric_: Must choose a god from the "Gods and People of Magae" document